bratelefant/meteor-s3-dev/packages/meteor-s3/README.md

 - Minimal config use of S3
 - Auto-create and setup your buckets
 - Easily upload and download files to/from s3
-- Auto-setup Amazon event bridge to log the state of uploaded files
+- Auto-setup Amazon event bridge to log the state of uploaded files (production only)
 - Secure uploads, download and removal of files via the `onCheckPermissions` hook for each instance individually
 - Use `onBeforeUpload` and `onAfterUpload` hooks to add your custom processing logic